davidgasquez/handbook/content/random/ideas.md

 - Declarative way of defining the dataset schema and other properties as well as the relations.
 - Datasets should also be exposed in other places like Google Dataset Search.

+### Open Knowledge

+- Research.
+  - Each publication is a repository, where people can contribute to make corrections.
+- Distillation.
+Deeply digesting ideas, and putting them together into a framework of thinking.
+  - Made by a small number of people with a strong vision and a deep investment in the article.
+- Publication.
+  - Should have different resolutions.
+E.g: Blog post for the general public, article for the scientific community, paper for the raw idea.

 ## Personal Knowledge Base

 A tool and framework to manage knowledge.
 This will allow compound learning and make it easier to discover new abstractions or connections between concepts.
 These are the key properties of my ideal PKB (could replace this handbook):